Flamingo Biolab

 Data upload

-The process begins by uploading anonymized DICOM studies (CT or MRI) to the Nexus platform, a cloud-based management that eliminates bureaucracy and streamlines the case.
+The process begins by uploading anonymized DICOM images to the platform, a cloud-based system that streamlines the case.

 Digital twin processing

-We generate an exact and interactive digital replica of the anatomy that allows a deep understanding of the pathology before acting.
+We create an interactive digital twin that allows for a thorough understanding of the condition before taking action.

 Validation and comparison